ConservationInternational/trends.earth/LDMP/help/source/documentation/calculate.rst

    and select "Download results" at the bottom of the window.
 A pop up window will open for you to select where to save the layer and to assign it a name.
    Then click "Save".
-The layer will be saved on your computer and automatically loaded into yoour current QGIS project.
+The layer will be saved on your computer and automatically loaded into your current QGIS project.

 .. image:: /static/documentation/calculate/output_soc.png
    :align: center